supernovus/lum.js/README.md

 Run 'npm install' to install development dependencies.
 Run 'node download-deps.js' to download external resource scripts.
+Run 'npm install semantic-ui' to install Semantic-UI (if desired.)
 Run 'grunt' to compile the source files into website scripts.

 ## Use in your own projects